What is lard, and does it have any benefits or carry risks for cardiovascular functions?

 1. What is lard made out of?

-Lard is a cooking fat, typically made from the rendered fat of pigs.
-There are different types of lard suitable for different culinary uses, including leaf lard, rendered lard, unrendered lard, and processed lard, which is shelf-stable.
-Some home cooks even make their own lard!
+Lard is a cooking fat made from the rendered fat of pigs, available in several types tailored for different culinary uses, such as leaf lard, rendered lard, unrendered lard, and processed lard, which is shelf-stable.
+Some home cooks also opt to make their own lard.

 2. Is lard healthier than vegetable oil?